 4.2.3.
-Login scheduling policy for race condition
+Login scheduling policy (race condition)

-As described in previous section, a host device invokes two logins for one print session.
-In the case of many hosts are connected to the target device through IEEE 1394 high performance serial bus, hosts device may invoke a primary login, while a host device is printing document to the target printer.
-While the target printer is printing, if other host device invokes secondary login, it will be rejected by the target.
-However the target device records invoked logins, and the target will reply unsolicited status to solicit login, when the target becomes ready to start printing session.
-According to this scheme of connection, the target device can solicit the host the host device that was waiting while most longest time.
+As described in section 4.2.2, a host device invokes two logins for one print session.
+If many hosts are on the IEEE 1394 high performance serial bus, each hosts device may invoke a primary login, even if the target printer is already printing.
+While the target printer is printing, if another host device invokes secondary login, this login will be rejected by the target.
+However the target device records invoked primary logins, and, when the target becomes avaliable, the target will reply unsolicited status to a host to solicit its secondary login.
+According to this scheme of connection, the target device can solicit the host the host device that was waiting the longest.